thecarp/dactyl-keyboard/doc/options-main.md

 ##### Section <a id="mcu-support-lock-bolt">`bolt`</a>

-The bolt, named by analogy with a lock, is not to be confused with the threaded fastener (also a bolt) holding it in place.
+The bolt of the MCU lock, named by analogy with a regular door lock, is not to be confused with the threaded fastener holding it in place.
+The properties of the threaded fastener are set using `fastener-properties` above while the properties of the lock bolt are set here.

 ###### Parameter <a id="mcu-support-lock-bolt-clearance">`clearance`</a>